StencilFrame/autopilot/README.md

 # DoNot - [Do Not]hing Scripting Automation.

 DoNot is a tool designed to gradually automate repetitive tasks by defining them in a runbook.
-A runbook is a series of steps that can be executed manually or automatically.
-This tool supports defining runbooks in both simple Markdown and extensible YAML formats.
+Unlike traditional automation tools that require complete automation from the outset, DoNot enables a step-by-step approach, making it easier to transition from manual to automated processes without overwhelming your team or infrastructure.

+Build what matters!

 Inspired by [Do Nothing Scripting](https://blog.danslimmon.com/2019/07/15/do-nothing-scripting-the-key-to-gradual-automation) by Dan Slimmon.

 If you want to read more about the design and idea behind DoNot, check out the [design document](docs/DESIGN.md) and [idea document](docs/IDEA.md).

+## Purpose and Real-Life Examples

+### Purpose

+DoNot is built to address the challenges of full-scale automation, which can be overwhelming and rigid.
+By enabling gradual automation, DoNot allows teams to:

+- **Start Small:** Begin with manual workflows and identify the most impactful steps to automate.
+- **Maintain Control:** Automate processes at your own pace, ensuring reliability and reducing errors.
+- **Enhance Flexibility:** Adapt and evolve your workflows as your needs change, without being locked into a rigid automation structure.

+### Real-Life Examples

+1. System Maintenance:
+  - **Manual Workflow:**
+    Every morning, an engineer manually checks system health, rotates logs, and applies security patches.
+  - **Runbook steps:**
+    - Check system health
+    - Rotate logs
+    - Apply security patches
+  - **Gradual Automation:**
+    You start by automating the most critical step for your application.
+For example, you automate the log rotation process, because if not done correctly, it can lead to disk space issues and cause the application to crash.
+Next time you run the runbook, you can skip the log rotation step as it's already automated.
+The runbook will tell you what to do next, so you don't have to remember.

+    Having a runbook allows you to share the process with other team members and ensure consistency across the team.

+2. DevOps Pipelines:
+  - **Manual Workflow:**
+    CI/CD pipeline is not ready yet, so developers manually build and deploy the application
+  - **Runbook steps:**
+    - Run tests
+    - Build the application
+    - Deploy to staging
+    - Check the deployment
+  - **Gradual Automation:**
+    You decide that the most time-consuming and error-prone step is the deployment to staging.
+You start by automating this step, so developers can focus on writing code and running tests.
+Once the deployment step is automated, you move on to the other steps in the pipeline.

+    Having a runbook makes sure that everyone follows the same steps and that the process is consistent.

+3. Developer Experience (New User Onboarding):
+  - **Manual Workflow:**
+    New user onboarding involves setting up local development environments, running build scripts, and deploying to staging.
+  - **Runbook steps:**
+    - Instructions for seting up local development environment
+    - Instructions for running build scripts
+    - Instructions for deploying to staging
+  - **Gradual Automation:**
+    You start by automating the local development environment setup or sub-step, as it's a time-consuming and error-prone process.
+Once that's automated, you move on to the build scripts and deployment steps.
+This way, new users can get started quickly, and you can ensure consistency across the team.

+    Having a runbook ensure that they follow the same steps every time and that the process is consistent.

 ## Supported features

-- Define runbooks in Markdown or YAML
+- **Define Runbooks in Markdown or YAML:** Choose the format that best fits your workflow documentation needs.
-- Supports manual and shell steps
+- **Supports Manual and Shell Steps:** Start with fully manual workflows and incrementally automate specific steps.
+- **Gradual Automation:** Automate one step at a time, ensuring each part works perfectly before moving on.

 ## Roadmap

 This is an early MVP version of DoNot.
 The following features are planned for future releases:

-- Keep execution track to resume from the last step
+- **Execution Tracking:** Keep track of runbook executions to resume from the last step
-- Context management for storing and retrieving variables during execution
+- **Context Management:** Store and retrieve variables during execution
-- Logging of step execution
+- **Comprehensive Logging:** Detailed logs of step executions for auditing and troubleshooting
-- Support for more complex step types (e.g., input, conditional, nested steps, etc.)
+- **Advanced Step Types:** Input, conditional, nested steps, and more
-- Support Runbook type overrides (e.g., `--type=markdown` or `--type=yaml`)
+- **Runbook Type Overrides:** Explicitly specify runbook formats (e.g., --type=markdown or --type=yaml)
-- Support complex executors (e.g., Docker, API calls, etc.)
+- **Enhanced Executors:** Support Docker, API calls, and other complex execution environments
-- Better CLI interface for managing runbooks and execution
+- **User-Friendly CLI:** Intuitive command-line interface for managing and executing runbooks
-- Web UI for managing runbooks and execution
+- **Web UI:** Visual dashboard for managing runbooks and monitoring executions
-- Support different distributions (e.g., Homebrew, APT, etc.)
-- Support for different platforms (e.g., Windows, macOS, Linux, etc.)
+- **Cross-Platform Support:** Compatibility with Windows, macOS, and Linux
-- Add SDK support for runbooks
+- **Plugin and SDK Support:** Extend functionality with plugins and provide SDKs for developers
-- Add support for plugins, notifications and scheduling
+- **Notifications and Scheduling:** Support notification API and allow runbook scheduling
+- **Distribution Support:** Provide installation packages for different distributions (e.g., Homebrew, APT, etc.)
+- **Security and Access Control:** Role-based access control and secure runbook execution
+- **Extensible Architecture:** Easily add new step types and integrations through plugins and APIs
+- **Plugin Marketplace:** Central repository for sharing and discovering plugins and automation scripts/steps.

 If you have any feature requests or suggestions, please open an issue on GitHub.
 Pull requests are also welcome!